 - Clusters.
 A cluster object is a group of Hyper-V servers that share common storage resources and network configurations. - Servers.
 A Hyper-V server is a physical component required to begin building a virtual infrastructure.
 Hyper-V servers provide hypervisor-based architecture for controlling and managing resources for the virtual machines that run on it.
 Virtual machines running on a Hyper-V server share the server's resources. - SCVMM Servers.
 A System Center Virtual Machine Manager (SCVMM) allows you to manage host, networking, and storage resources when creating and deploying virtual machines to virtual clouds. - Virtual Machines.
 A virtual machine resides on a Hyper-V server.
 Virtual machines share many of the characteristics of physical systems (like storage and network interaction), but they do not have direct access to the hardware that is used to process.
-Each virtual machine runs on a guest operating system, for example, Microsoft Windows XP, and is allocated access to a specific set of the server's resources, that includes the number of processors and the amount of memory it can leverage.
+Each virtual machine runs on a guest operating system, for

-- Storage.
+- example, Microsoft Windows XP, and is allocated access to a specific set of the server's resources, that includes the number of processors and the amount of memory it can leverage. - Storage.
 A Microsoft Windows Cluster Shared Volume (CSV) is a shared disk available for read and write operations by all nodes within a Windows Server Failover Cluster.
 A Windows Server Failover Cluster is a group of computers that provides continued service when system components fail. - Virtual Switches.
 A Hyper-V virtual switch is a software-based layer-2 Ethernet network switch.
 The switch connects virtual machines to virtual and physical networks. - SOFS Servers.
 A Scale-Out File Server (SOFS) allows the same folder or file to be shared from multiple cluster nodes.

-Prerequisites: Foglight for Hyper-V roles
+Prerequisites: Hyper-V Monitoring in Foglight Evolve Cloud roles

-FoglightTM Management Server relies on roles to control user access.
+Foglight Evolve CloudTM Management Server relies on roles to control user access.
 Each user can have one or more roles.
 The roles granted to a user determine the set of actions that the user can perform.
 The Management Server includes a set of built-in roles that control access to dashboards and reports included with the Management Server.
-The following roles are included with Foglight for Hyper-V to control access to the Hyper-V dashboards and reports.
-Your Foglight for Hyper-V users must have the appropriate roles granted to them in order to access related browser interface components:
+The following roles are included with Hyper-V Monitoring in Foglight Evolve Cloud to control access to the Hyper-V dashboards and reports.
+Your Hyper-V Monitoring in Foglight Evolve Cloud users must have the appropriate roles granted to them in order to access related browser interface components:

 - Hyper-V Administrator.
-This role provides full access to all components of Foglight for Hyper-V, views and reports. - Hyper-V Automation User: Users with this role can access the Hyper-V Explorer Administration tab.
-This tab provides quick access to common administrative tasks that include server shutdown, virtual machine creation, resource allocation, and others. - important: Executing Hyper-V administration tasks, such as rebooting a Hyper-V server, require specific Hyper-V permissions. - Hyper-V Operator User: This role restricts the user to the Hyper-V Environment and Hyper-V Explorer dashboards only, except the Administration tab.
+This role provides full access to all components of Hyper-V Monitoring in Foglight Evolve Cloud, views and reports. - Hyper-V Automation User: Users with this role can access the Hyper-V Explorer Administration tab.
+This tab provides quick access to common administrative tasks that include server shutdown, virtual machine creation, resource allocation, and others. - i IMPORTANT: Executing Hyper-V administration tasks, such as rebooting a Hyper-V server, require specific Hyper-V permissions. - Hyper-V Operator User: This role restricts the user to the Hyper-V Environment and Hyper-V Explorer dashboards only, except the Administration tab.
 Attempts to navigate to these elements result in the following message: Sorry.
 The view is not authorized. - Hyper-V QuickView User: This role restricts the user to the Hyper-V Environment dashboard only.
-Attempts to navigate to the Hyper-V Explorer result in the following message: You are not authorized to access view "Hyper-V Explorer". - Hyper-V Report User.
-This role grants access to Foglight for Hyper-V reports only.
+Attempts to navigate to the Hyper-V Explorer result in the following message: You are not authorized to access view "Hyper-V Explorer". - Hyper-V Report User: This role grants access to Hyper-V Monitoring in Foglight Evolve Cloud reports only.
 None of the Hyper-V views are accessible if this is the user's only role.
 To work with reports, the user additionally requires the Reports Manager role.